-The agreement includes a contribution towards the rising cost of indemnity into global sum based on capitation, in line with the English agreement.
+The agreement includes a contribution towards the rising cost of indemnity into global sum based on capitation.
 This is an interim solution while we seek long-term solutions alongside Welsh Government and NHS Wales.
-We are also very aware of the issue and potential impact of the discount rate changes and are actively and urgently seeking a solution to this so that no GP is adversely affected by this.
+We are also keenly monitoring the situation in England, as we seek to mitigate the impact of the Ogden ruling (the discount rate changes).

 Other contract elements